metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 The Titans ran a direct snap to Derrick Henry on 2nd and 11.
 Fascinating.

 The Colts do enjoy their zone blitzes.

+Tennessee running an up-tempo offense at times to gain a rhythm.

+The Titans last touchdown came on a bit of a well-executed trick play.